 The user should inspect for possible flags.
-This is an important quality control step that may detect serious errors in model and data.
+This is an important quality control step that may detect serious errors in data and inconsistencies between data and models.

 Close well points in the same well and surface will be merged by Cohiba.
 Merged data are flagged in the Merged column.
 This will usually not require any actions from the user but it is recommended to check why redundant well points are supplied.